wenbang24/idiot12-wireless/JOURNAL.md

 - Press Q, E, Z, and C for S
 (a bit of a weird system but its kinda cool)
 Time spent: 30 mins

+## 24 May 2025 - Schematic
+1st draft of the schematic - hoping it doesn't blow up :)
+Time spent: 3 hrs